Live with Kelly and Mark: 2017–2023: Live with Kelly and Ryan

 On May 1, 2017, it was announced that Ryan Seacrest would succeed Strahan as the new permanent co-host, after a yearlong syndicated co-host search.
 Seacrest also joined as an executive producer to the show.

 On September 5, 2017, Live updated the show's look with a new, modern logo, modifications to the studio, and a brand-new show opener.

 In March 2020, the show began broadcasting remotely from the hosts' homes due to the COVID-19 pandemic.
-During this period, Philbin died on July 25.
+During this period, Regis Philbin died on July 25, 2020.
 On August 26, 2020, it was announced that the 33rd season would premiere on September 7, with the show returning to its New York City studio the next day.
 The premiere did not have a studio audience and the hosts were seated six feet apart.
 Beginning with the 2020–21 season, Disney Media Distribution began to authorize the show's ABC affiliates to run the show a second time daily in an overnight timeslot, allowing late night viewers to watch the show or record it, even if it were pre-empted by breaking news.